thu-ml/zhusuan/README.md

 in the main directory.
 This will install ZhuSuan and its dependencies automatically.

-If you are developing ZhuSuan, you may want to install in a "editable" or "develop" mode.
+If you are developing ZhuSuan, you may want to install in an "editable" or "develop" mode.
 See the Developments section below.

 ## Examples

+To run the provided examples, you may need extra dependencies to be installed.
+This can be done by

+`pip install .[examples]`

 * Gaussian:
 [HMC](examples/toy_examples/gaussian.py)
 * Toy 2D Intractable Posterior: